 Below is a clickable list to a few of the more popular song lyrics.
-They represent only a fraction of the many shanties and sea songs that were used during that era, and others are modern creations.
+They represent only a fraction of the many shanties and sea songs.
+Some of these songs below were used during that era, and others are modern creations.
 I have compiled this list to give you a sense of what the songs were like and a feel for that period in time.
 The lyrics used are not 'set in stone'.
 In some cases I have tried to use non-offensive versions for this site.
 The shanteymen themselves would often adapt a songs lyrics based on the task required to be done.
 The verses could be sung in any order or words altered, added or deleted.
 Some songs below include a brief bit of information about the song, and I have added an audio version where possible.
 The music on this website was designed to be heard with one of the following "up to date" internet browsers: Internet Explorer 9+, Firefox, Opera, Chrome, or Safari.
 It is unclear if pirates in the golden age of piracy(1650s to 1730), made much use of work type shanties.
 But some crews probably did sing the forecastle ballads, and sea songs that were popular in their own time for pleasure.

 Capstan shanties were used for long repetitive tasks, that simply need a sustained rhythm.
 Raising or lowering the anchor while winding up the heavy anchor chain was their prime use.
 This winding was done by pushing round and round at the capstan bars, which required a long and continuous effort.
 These are the most devloped of the work shanties.
 Capstan shanties had steady rhythms and usually told stories because of the length of time (which could be hours) it took to raise the anchor.
 Sailors would stamp on the deck on the words.
 This gave rise to the term, "stamp and go chanties."